bartbalaz/ivado_labs_assignment/README.md

 # Solution

+## General idea
+As per requirements a small library is developed.
+The library allows to gather and prepare the required data for further analysis.
+The analysis consists in training an ML model to perform a linear regression allowing to This library is packaged in a docker image that exposes a Jupyter notebook.
+The notebook allows to invoke the different functions from the library.

 ## High level deployment layout
 The figure below depicts the deployment layout.

 ![Deployment layout](docs/layout.jpg)

 ### Host
-The host has the following purposes:
+Has the following purposes:
-- Development platform: While developing the solution a Linux Ubuntu-22.04 (WSL) is used as the deveopment platofrm.
-It hosts the IDE along with all the necessary environment and libraries.
+- **Development platform**: While developing the solution a Linux Ubuntu-22.04 (WSL) is used as the development platform.
-- Execution environment
+It hosts the IDE along with all the necessary environment, tools and libraries for image creation, easy execution and testing
+- **Execution platform** for the target image:
-  - GPU host
+  - GPUs
-  - Docker server:
+  - Docker server
   - Docker registry
+  - File server for the target image
-    etc.
+  - etc.
+### Wikipedia server
+Acts as the data source, data is retrieved using the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page)

+### Docker
+Provides the execution environment, namely the container based on Ubuntu-22.04 contains all the required Python end Nvidia components necessary for executing the target image.
+The

 ### Prerequisites
 **Note**: